studio-asd/go-example/database/README.md

 # Database

 The database directory contains all schema and queries needed for each database.
-Each sub-directory inside this directory represents a database.
+Each sub-directory inside this directory represents a schema for a database.
+The `database` is defined via `sqlc` configuration, we will learn more about that part later.

 For example,